exasol/public-knowledgebase/Database-Features/Error-ODBC-Driver.md

 /lib64/ld-linux-x86-64.so.2 (0x00007fd97b646000)
 ```

-If the above output is observed (i.e., libexacli.so => not found ).
-Then almost it is the above described behavior.
-If that's the case, create an sym link of the excli too.
+If the above output is observed (i.e. libexacli.so => not found ).
+Then it is likely the above described behavior.
+If that's the case, create a symlink of the exacli too.

 Again run the previous command to check the library is loaded properly (
 libexacli.so => /home/testuser/libexacli.so (0x00007fb4d3600000) )